Beth Brant: Activism and mentorship

 Brant played a pivotal role as one of the first lesbian-identifying Native American writers in North America.
 Her work represents both her Native and lesbian sides.
-She also put value in being a mother and grandmother.
-She had few role models when she began her writing career and encouraged Native American women writers who succeeded her.
-Teaching and mentoring was significant role in Brant's life.
-Her work took her to university classes to provide conversation on topics such as colonialism, racism, sexism, homophobia, and the survival of Aboriginal peoples.
+She also valued being a mother and grandmother.
+She had few role models when she began writing and encouraged Native American women writers who succeeded her.
+Teaching and mentoring was a significant part in Brant's life, as she taught university classes on topics like colonialism, racism, sexism, homophobia, and the survival of Aboriginal peoples.
 She lectured at the University of British Columbia in 1989 and 1990 and guest lectured for classes in women's studies and Native American studies at the New College of the University of Toronto.
 Also, Brant lectured and read at universities and culture centres across North America.

 Brant contributed to a number of creative writing workshops, including the Women of Colour Writing Workshop held in Vancouver in 1991, the 1991 Michigan Festival of Writers in East Lansing, the International Feminist Book Fair held in Amsterdam in 1992, and the Flight of the Mind Writing Workshop in Eugene, Oregon in 1992.
 In addition, she formed creative writing workshops and groups for Native American women, women in prison, and high school students.
 She has always looked for ways to help others express themselves.
 Brant participated in a project called Returning the Gift, which was designed to create new opportunities for Native writers to share their work.
 It included a 1992 meeting of 250 writers in Norman, Oklahoma, including various outreach programs and the formation of an organization called the Native Writers' Circle of the Americas.

-Brant continued her efforts on other projects as well.
 In 1982, she and Denise Dorsz founded Turtle Grandmother Books, a clearinghouse for manuscripts by Native American women and a source of information about Native women.
 It lasted until 1987.
 She was also an AIDS activist, working with People with AIDS (PWA) and giving AIDS education workshops throughout Native communities.